-Effective Fall Semester 2014, students are required to present a valid student ID card when using Financial Aid in the Bookstore.
+Students are required to present a valid student ID card when using Financial Aid in the Bookstore.

 Bookstore hours are posted on each campus.
 The bookstores also carry a variety of North Georgia Technical College logo items and personal items.
-Also, for convenience, the online bookstore is available at www.bookstore.northgatech.edu.
+Also, for convenience, the online bookstore is available at www.northgatech.edu/students/bookstore.